Panda Express Orange Chicken: Make It at Home, Healthier & Delicious

 Is Panda Express Orange Chicken spicy?

-You’ll notice there’s a mild heat thanks to chilli flakes or white pepper, but it isn’t overwhelming.
+You’ll notice there’s a mild heat thanks to chili flakes or white pepper, but it isn’t overwhelming.
 The classic version leans more toward sweet and tangy than fiery.
 If you prefer more heat, you could try using extra crushed red pepper or a “Hot Orange Chicken” variation.

 How many calories are in a serving of Panda Express Orange Chicken?

-A standard entrée (about 5.7 oz) of Orange Chicken has roughly 490 calories, with about 23g fat, 51g of carbohydrates, and 25g of protein.
+A standard entrée (about 5.7 oz) of Orange Chicken has roughly 490 calories, with about 23g of fat, 51g of carbohydrates, and 25g of protein.

 Can I use chicken breast instead of thigh for Panda Express Orange Chicken?